paypal/nemo-core/README.md

 Nemo is built to easily plug into any task runner and test runner.
 But in this README we will only cover setup and architecture of Nemo as a standalone entity.

-For a holistic guide to using Nemo as an overall automation solution, [please start here](https://github.com/paypal/nemo-docs)

 ## Getting started